JRCSTU/wltp/README.rst

     $ pip install wltp --pre --upgrade          ## Use `pip3` if both python-2 & 3 installed.

+..
+Tip:
+    To debug the installation, you can export a non-empty :envvar:`DISTUTILS_DEBUG` and *distutils* will print detailed information about what it is doing and/or print the whole command line when an external program (like a C compiler) fails.

 Notice that :option:`--pre` is required, since all released packages so far were *pre*-release (``-alpha``) versions.
 Also :option:`--upgrade` (or `-U`) is only required if you already have an old installation of wltp